brunoluiz/brunoluiz.github.io/content/blog/2019/feb/prettier/index.md

 While StandardJS tries to be the no-brainer linting option, Prettier tries to do the same for code formatting.

 There are some differences between linters and code formatting, enabling both to be even used together.

 As previously said, a linter is a code analysis tool and doesn't apply only to formatting.
 Code formatter, on the other hand, just care about the code style.
 Usually, it is run after saving or commiting files, where it rewrites the file using a pre-defined set of code style rules.
 A [brief comparison can be found here](https://prettier.io/docs/en/comparison.html).

 Prettier fits exactly in this category.
 As it doesn't do code analysis, a linter can still be used together to indicate issues through the code.

-It comes with some pre-defined rules, allowing some customization over it.
-As it is highly opionated, developers should trust these rules and don't think/discuss them anymore (although some customization is still allowed).
+It comes with some pre-defined rules, allowing minor customization over it.
+As it is highly opionated, developers should trust these rules and don't think/discuss them anymore.

 Even with this narrow flexibility, there is a way to configure Prettier to be compatible with StandardJS.
 Someone even isolated it in package called [`prettier-standard`](https://github.com/sheerun/prettier-standard), to make developers life easier.